WHO'S

 "Alpha"

-is an attitude.
+is an attitude

-It involves quiet confidence, dignity, intelligence, an air of authority.
+It involves quiet confidence, dignity, intelligence, an air of

-respect alpha when they see it.
+recognize and respect alpha when they see it.

 Practice

-being alpha.
+being alpha

 Stand up straight with your shoulders back.
 Walk tall.
 Practice using a